mrmonk12345/ard-database-workbench/README.md

 This folder contains an improved overview of the ARD amplicon database project.
 The project is a centralized system for managing metadata, sequencing data, bioinformatic analyses, and results from ARD amplicon sequencing experiments.

-> Current location: this project currently lives on the ARO HPC in the Michlam collaboration directory at /home/ARO.local/collaboration/michalm_collab/ARD/Projects_DB.
+> Current location: this project currently lives on the ARO HPC in the michalm collaboration directory at /home/ARO.local/collaboration/michalm_collab/ARD/Projects_DB.

 ## What this project does